Alexsandro (footballer, born 1997)

-Alexsandro dos Santos Ferreira (born 3 April 1997), simply known as Alexsandro, is a Brazilian professional footballer who plays as a forward for Championship club Barito Putera.
+Alexsandro dos Santos Ferreira (born 3 April 1997), simply known as Alexsandro, is a Brazilian professional footballer who plays as a forward for Championship club Persipura Jayapura.

 Club career

 Shijiazhuang Gongfu

 In August 2022, Alexsandro signed a contract with China League One club Shijiazhuang Gongfu.
 He made his league debut on 31 August 2022 in a 0–1 home lose against Qingdao Hainiu.

 PSBS Biak

 In August 2023, Alexsandro signed a contract with Indonesian club PSBS Biak.
 He said he joined PSBS because of his family's call, David da Rocha who had played with Persipura Jayapura in the Liga Indonesia made him called to start his career in Indonesia by joining the squad.
 Alexsandro made his league debut against Persewar Waropen on 11 September 2023, scored his first goal for the club with scored a brace in a 3–0 win.
 He was also shown a red card in the match in the 82nd minute.
 On 23 November 2023, Alexsandro scored hat-trick in a 2–6 away win against Persiba Balikpapan at Batakan Stadium.

 Alexsandro scored two decisive goals for PSBS Biak to help them beat Persiraja Banda Aceh 4–0 to win promotion to Liga 1.
 He managed to win two individual awards in the league at once, "Top Scorer" with 19 goals and became "Best Player" as well.